Frequently asked questions

-Curtailment of leave means that the expiry date of your Tier 4 visa is cut short (brought forward), effectively giving you a new visa end date.
+Curtailment of leave means that the expiry date of your Student visa is cut short (brought forward), effectively giving you a new visa end date.

-This is usually the result of the University making an official report to the Home Office UKVI, against a specific CAS (Confirmation of Acceptance for Studies) number which has been used to apply for a Tier 4 visa.
+This is usually the result of the University making an official report to the Home Office UKVI, against a specific CAS (Confirmation of Acceptance for Studies) number which has been used to apply for a student visa.
 The amount of time by which the UKVI brings forward the visa expiry date depends on the type of report which has been made.
-As a Tier 4 sponsor, we are obliged to make reports regarding any change of circumstances affecting our Tier 4 students.
+As a sponsor of your Student Visa, we are obliged to make reports regarding any change of circumstances affecting our students.

-The Home Office may also use its own discretion to curtail a Tier 4 visa where it considers that:
+The Home Office may also use its own discretion to curtail a student visa where it considers that: